LivTel/lotus_l2_pipeline/README.md

 # Configuration Files

-Configuration file lookup tables are kept in `config/lookup_tables`.
-This file provides a record of: config file location (relative to `config/configs`), binning mode, date active from, time active from, date active to and time active to.
+Configuration file lookup tables (`config.tab`) are kept in `config/lookup_tables`.
+The file provides a record of: config file location (relative to `config/configs`), binning mode, date active from, time active from, date active to and time active to.
 The last two fields can be replaced by a single value, "now", signifying that the file can be used up to the current date/time, e.g.

 `010715/config_4x4.ini	4x4	01/07/15	12:00:00	now`